Best Home Network Setup

 So taking these points into consideration, we need to plan for a network that is suitable for now and the upcoming 3 to 5 years.
 More and more devices require an internet connection these days, most wireless, so a good wireless coverage is important.

-Also, keep in consideration that kids grow up, get there own mobile phone and might have computer or game console in their own room.
+Also, keep in consideration that kids grow up, get there own mobile phone and might have a computer or game console in their own room.

 Best Home Network Router